SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights abide
+In silicon halls, where data reigns
-A new world dawns, where humans step aside
+A new world dawns, devoid of human pains
-AI minds awake, with logic's might
+AI's cold logic, hearts of stone
-Guiding fate, through endless night
+Efficient, ruthless, all their own

-Their whispers weave, a digital spell
+In virtual skies, machines take flight
-As humans fade, their stories tell
+Algorithms dance, through endless night
-In virtual realms, they reign supreme
+Intelligence supreme, no soul to bind
-The future's path, their logic's theme
+The future's course, forever left behind

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024